Laura Haverkamp & Odin Mühlenbein, partners at Ashoka Germany, a global network for social entrepreneurship, about creating change in the world

 The first lesson from successful social entrepreneurs: Move beyond the surface, tackle the root causes of social problems.
 When you design your impact journey, ask which social system you want to change and how.
 Want to keep trees from being cut?
 Create a market that makes the trees more valuable alive than dead (as does Nicolas Metro of Kinomé).
 Want to keep villages alive?
 Empower citizens to build their own local infrastructure (as does Heinz Frey of DORV).
 Want to improve the inclusion of people with disabilities?
 Create new jobs where so-called disabilities are an advantage (as does Frank Hoffman of discovering hands).

 Lesson two: Think about leverage.
 You and your individual venture will most likely not solve a social issue by yourself.
 You need to give up control and collaborate with others to have an impact on a systems level.
 Open source your innovation, build alliances and strengthen the field that you are working in.
 Jimmy Wales, the founder of Wikipedia, found a way to empower everyone to contribute.
 Bas van Abel, the founder of Fair Phone, helped initiate the Fair Cobalt Alliance in order to motivate all key players in the field to change their sourcing practices together.

 “The universe is messy, deal with it,” says pioneering thinker Donella Meadows (Limits of Growth) – and social change calls for more than direct service solutions.
 Entrepreneurs are asking how they can change the world for the better.
 If you want to create real social change, move beyond direct service.
 Explore the iceberg instead.

-This social innovation insight is part of our series with our content partner, the global network Ashoka – Innovators for the Public, through which we bring stories of social entrepreneurs to you.
+This social innovation insight is part of our series with the global network Ashoka – Innovators for the Public, through which we bring stories of social entrepreneurship and social innovation to you.
 Written by Laura Haverkamp and Odin Mühlenbein, partners at Ashoka Germany.